dsavenko/agnostic/docs/project-file.md

 ## Component document

-Component document describes a single component of the project.
+A component document describes a single component of the project.
 If the project is not split into components (e.g. it resides in a single repository and doesn't depend on anything unusual), there *should* still be one component to describe the project's sole source location.

-Component document must have top-level mapping node `component`.
+A component document must have top-level mapping node `component`.

 The following key/value pairs are required for the `component` node: